 The summit day is an amazing climb in the 24 hour sunlight of the Antarctica Summer.
-Although the summit day is cold, the climbing route is relatively moderate in technical difficulty and team members with good determination and appropriate training will enjoy a successful climb to the summit of Mount Vinson.
+Although the summit day is cold, the climbing route is relatively moderate in technical difficulty and team members with good determination and appropriate training will enjoy a successful climb to the summit of Mount Sidley.

-We would then return to high camp for an evening's rest and descend to base camp the following day, collecting our things at Camp One along the way.
-At the first opportunity, we will be picked up at the base camp via the Twin Otter plane and brought back to the Union Glacier base where showers and celebration awaits.
+We would then return to high camp for an evening's rest and descend to base camp the following day, collecting our things along the way.
+At the first opportunity, and when all the climbers attempting Sidley arrive back to base camp, The DC-3 which has been waiting at camp will bring back all climbers to the Union Glacier base where showers and celebration awaits.
 A return flight back to Punta Arenas will be the final step to finish off the expedition.